 Programme staff can suggest that the unit act as arbitrator in cases where complainants are dissatisfied with the responses they have been given.
 But check first that the complaint falls within the unit's remit.
 If a complaint is directed at a programme and the PCU, the unit will only become involved once the programme has failed to satisfy the complainant.

-The PCU also represents the BBC in complaints brought via Ofcom.
+The PCU also represents the BBC in complaints brought via the Broadcasting Standards Council/Ofcom. (see later).

 Although it is a BBC unit, it is independent though at present it refuses 90 per cent of complaints.